 - You will not be able to give blood for six months after your procedure, so please inform the National Blood Service of your procedure and date, if you want to give blood.

 It is important to remember that this procedure is not fully permanent and that pigment fading will occur over time, and premature fading can occur if the above instructions are not followed.
 To keep the pigment colour looking fresh, you will be invited back annually for a refreshment procedure, at a client loyalty rate.

 Are there any side effects for cosmetic tattooing treatment?

 The body naturally reacts to foreign substances, so the skin may be irritated after the treatment, but this is normal and nothing to be concerned about.
 During our initial consultations, we will make sure to check whether you are at risk of any serious side effects, based on your history.

 People rarely have allergic reactions to tattoo pigments, however, this can happen, and when it does the pigments should be removed.

 People who are prone to keloid are at risk of keloid formation from a tattoo, especially from tattoo removal treatments.

 Cosmetic tattooing is an excellent solution for those who regularly pencil their eyebrows, and are seeking a semi-permanent, easy to maintain and natural solution.
-Call us today to chat about the options available, or book a consultation with one of our experts.
+Call us on 9686 0003 today to chat about the options available, or book a consultation with one of our staffs for more information.